nikhilash6/Ideogram-Json-Captioner/README.md

-# Ideogram Captioner
+# Ideogram-JSON-Captioner

 A local desktop editor for image-caption pairs in Ideogram 4 structured JSON format.
 It is designed for reviewing image datasets, fixing generated captions, and drawing or adjusting object/text bounding boxes without leaving the folder you are working in.

 The app runs locally.
 It does not upload images or captions anywhere.
+It does not yet support automatically captioning images.

 ## Features